blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/My understanding of Particle Physics.md

 - General Relativity takes a purely geometric approach
 - Some particles have charges that direct their field lines
 - Opposite charges repel each other
-- Some particles have fractional charges of elementary charges
+- Some particles have charges which are a fraction of the elementary charge

 ---